-Our board of directors adopted and our stockholders approved the ESPP in June 2018.
-The ESPP became effective upon completion of this offering.
+Our board of directors adopted the ESPP in June 2018, and our stockholders approved the ESPP in .
+The ESPP will become effective upon completion of this offering.
 The purpose of the ESPP is to secure the services of new employees, to retain the services of existing employees and to provide incentives for such individuals to exert maximum efforts toward our success and that of our affiliates.
 The ESPP is intended to qualify as an "employee stock purchase plan" within the meaning of Section 423 of the Code.